 - Proof the person is addicted to drugs or alcohol

-- Evidence that the individual has threatened, attempted or already inflicted harm on himself, herself or someone else
+- Evidence that the individual has threatened, attempted or already inflicted harm on themselves or someone else

-- Proof showing that if the individual is not detained he or she will inflict physical harm to himself, herself or someone else
+- Proof showing that if the individual is not detained he or she will inflict physical harm to themselves or someone else

 - Evidence that the individual cannot provide for basic physical needs and no one else in their life (such as family or friends) is willing to provide for those needs

 The Baker Act, also known as the Florida Mental Health Act, first became effective in 1972 in the state of Florida.
 The Baker Act is useful in situations where an individual has a mental illness that causes significant impairment and the possibility of harm to self or others.
 Involuntary admission allows for an examination and access to psychiatric care.
 The law cannot be used as a substitute for care for other medical conditions or substance use disorders without co-occurring mental health conditions.

 The Florida Marchman Act is intended to help those who struggle with drug or alcohol addiction.
 A family member or friend can file a petition with the local court to obtain involuntary treatment for their loved one’s substance use disorder.
 Criteria needed before a petition is accepted include proof that the individual lacks self-control concerning their substance use, has the potential for harm that’s self-inflicted or aimed at others, and is unable to make reasonable decisions concerning their health.

 Although individuals who struggle with substance use disorders or mental health disorders may at some point be deemed unable to care for their own health, this does not deprive them of basic rights, including confidentiality.
 The importance of confidentiality in any health care setting is critical, and when dealing with substance use the consequences for indiscretion or unauthorized sharing of patient information could mean loss of employment and even arrest.
 Mental health confidentiality laws are necessary to protect the rights of those seeking or undergoing care for substance use.